 6. Walk around Van Bragt Park

-Van Bragt Park may be fairly small, but it’s well worth a quick visit to see the cute windmill.
+Van Bragt Park may be fairly small, but it’s worth a quick visit to see the cute windmill.
 A replica of a windmill from the estate of W.K.
 Kellogg (a huge name associated with breakfast cereals), the structure is very photogenic.
-Stroll along the walkways (dogs are allowed too), take a rest on one of the benches, and go fishing in this pleasant city park.
+Stroll along the walkways (dogs are allowed, too), rest on one of the benches, and go fishing in this pleasant city park.